Skerries is the overall winner of the National TidyTowns Competition 2016.

-- Join the working parties or adopt an area to look after in your own time.
+- Join one of our adoption schemes and look after an area in your own time.

 - Follow the Tidy Towns Facebook Page.

-- Contact them at Skerries Community Centre, Dublin Road, Skerries.
+- Contact us at Skerries Community Centre, Dublin Road, Skerries.

 - Send an email to firstname.lastname@example.org.